 '''

-arm-none-symbianelf-gcc -o hello hello.c -T script
+arm-none-eabi-gcc -o hello hello.c -T script

 '''

 Sourcery G++ requires that you specify a linker script with the -T option to build applications for bare-board targets.
 Linker errors like undefined reference to 'read' are a symptom of failing to use an appropriate linker script.
-Default linker scripts are provided in arm-none-symbianelf/lib.
+Default linker scripts are provided in arm-none-eabi/lib.
+Refer to Chapter 6, CS3TM: The CodeSourcery Common Startup Code Sequence for information about the boards and linker scripts supported by Sourcery G++ Lite.

 There should be no output from the compiler.
-(If you are building a C++ application, instead of a C application, replace arm-none-symbianelf-gcc with arm-none-symbianelf-g++.)
+(If you are building a C++ application, instead of a C application, replace arm-none-eabi-gcc with arm-none-eabi-g++.)